Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Nemotron-4 340B Technical Report;** NVIDIA
 - **Skywork-MoE: A Deep Dive into Training Techniques for Mixture-of-Experts Language Models;** Tianwen Wei et al
 - **Gemma 2: Improving Open Language Models at a Practical Size;** Gemma Team
+- **ChatGLM: A Family of Large Language Models from GLM-130B to GLM-4 All Tools;** Team GLM